schuchert/wikispaces/pages/CustomJunit4RunnerJUnit4_4.md

 * We want to be able to not run the integration tests using the automated build scrips
 * A test class' test methods are either all integration tests or none of its methods are integration tests; we did not want to individually decide which tests were integration tests

 We settled on a simple approach.
-If there is a system property defined called// **ExecuteIntegrationTests**//, we run the integration tests, if not, we ignore them.
+If there is a system property defined called**ExecuteIntegrationTests**, we run the integration tests, if not, we ignore them.

 #### Original Idea
 The original idea was to use the @RunWith(...) annotation to use a custom JUnit4 Runner and then add to that an annotation @Integration to indicate something was an integration test.
 However, having both was redundant so we settled on simply specifying a custom runner, e.g.: